FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 ## 3. Unacceptable Behaviour

-The main source of unacceptable behavior is community participants who are unaware of the complexities of the software and protocols they're using.
+The main source of unacceptable behavior is community participants who are unaware of the complexities of the software and protocols involved.
 They have questions, and they want answers.
 They believe that as the experts, we can answer any and all questions about all possible technologies which interact with FreeRADIUS.